Measurement-induced phase transition in a classical, chaotic many-body system: KCA System and Measures of Information Spreading

 This result holds in the long-time limit, in the chaotic phase sufficiently far from the phase transition (\textit{i.e.} for $p$ sufficiently larger than $p_c$ such that the critical behavior is negligible).
 This OTOC is disorder-averaged, but a single-shot instance is used in the mapping to a percolation system and will become important in our study of the critical regime.

 The additional ingredient needed to emulate MIPT-like behavior is an implementation of measurements.
-As shown in Fig.~\ref{fig:schematic}, the projections act to fix $\sigma_B(x,t)$ to be equal to $\sigma_A(x,t)$ randomly in time and space, forcing the two copies to be locally equal (blue sites).
-This is controlled by the `measurement rate' $q$, and is performed prior to considering any of the aforementioned update rules \footnote{We use copy $A$ to update $B$ but we could equally well project both states to a fixed state ($+1$ for example).
-What is important is that both are fixed to be equal in the projection procedure, independently of the previous configuration.}.
+We choose here the simplest possible measurement scheme that preserves the occupation of $+1$ states, that is randomly locally fixing sites in $\sigma^B(x,t)$ to be equal to $\sigma^A(x,t)$.
+As shown in Fig.~\ref{fig:schematic}, this is implemented numerically by randomly setting the configuration $\sigma_B(x,t)$ with a probability $q$, which serves as our measurement rate, performed prior to considering any of the aforementioned update rules.
 This is analogous to making a projective measurement on quantum many-body system, punctuating its unitary evolution.
 In the Kauffman CA, the parameter $p$ can be viewed as the strength of the information scrambling dynamics that maintain the growth of distance between copies, whereas the parameter $q$ characterizes the collapsing of information that reduces the Hamming distance.